Dennis Marschall

 Dennis Marschall (born 15 August 1996) is a German racing driver who currently competes in the ADAC GT Masters.

-He won the 2024 24 Hours of Nürburgring for Scherer Sport PHX, driving alongside Ricardo Feller, Christopher Mies, and Frank Stippler.
+Marschall won the 2024 24 Hours of Nürburgring for Scherer Sport PHX, driving alongside Ricardo Feller, Christopher Mies, and Frank Stippler.

 Career

 Early career

 Marschall began his racing career in karting at the age of 11, competing until 2013.
 He spent most of his karting career in the ADAC Kart Masters series, finishing as high as second in the KF3 class in 2010.
 In 2014, he stepped into single-seater racing, competing in the ADAC Formel Masters series for the Lotus-branded Motopark Academy team.
 Marschall would finish sixth in his opening season in the series with three race victories to his credit; one at EuroSpeedway Lausitz in May alongside a pair of victories at the Hockenheimring to close the season.